What is 3D bioprinting used for?

 • Dates: January 27, 2026

-• Location: CNRS Campus - Balard Research Building Research Balard Amphitheater - 1919 Route de Mende, Montpellier
+• Location: CNRS Campus - Balard Research Building Research Balard Auditorium - 1919 Route de Mende, Montpellier

-The seminar "What is 3D bioprinting used for?" organized by the UAR PAC Chimie Balard of the Chemistry Research Cluster aims to introduce you to 3D bioprinting for regenerative medicine and to present the Tissue Engineering platform of the CARTIGEN research platform at Montpellier University Hospital.
+The seminar“What Is 3D Bioprinting Used For?” organized by the UAR PAC Chimie Balard of the Chemistry Research Cluster aims to introduce you to 3D bioprinting for regenerative medicine and to present the Tissue Engineering Facility of the CARTIGEN research platform at Montpellier University Hospital.

-This technique forms the basis of the tissue engineering platform, dedicated to biofabrication and the characterization of constructs, in order to advance research in regenerative medicine.
-The platform uses various approaches, including 3D extrusion printing or micro-printing, as well as various characterization techniques (structural, biological, etc.).
-A few examples will be presented, taken from research projects carried out on the platform.
+This technique forms the basis of the tissue engineering facility, which is dedicated to the biofabrication and characterization of constructs, with the aim of advancing research in regenerative medicine.
+The facility employs various approaches, including 3D printing via extrusion or micro-printing, as well as a range of characterization techniques (structural, biological, etc.).
+Several examples will be presented, drawn from research projects conducted on the platform.

 Speaker